SoCo/SoCo/README.md

     * MAC Address
 * Find all the Sonos speakers in a network.
 Code contributed by Thomas Bartvig.
 * Put all Sonos speakers in a network into "party mode".
 Code contributed by Thomas Bartvig.
+* Manage the Sonos queue (add to it, clear it, play a specific song from it)

 ## To-Do
 Want to contribute to SoCo?
 Here's what needs to be done: